Gerard Piqué: Media and business interests

 Piqué is the founder and president of Kosmos Holding (Kosmos Global Holding S.L.), a sports and media investment group he founded with Hiroshi Mikitani (founder and chairman of Japanese e-commerce firm Rakuten, Inc.), Edmund Chu, Nullah Sarker, and Mike Evans.
 Kosmos struck a deal with the International Tennis Federation for a 25-year, $3 billion partnership to transform the Davis Cup and generate substantial revenues for global tennis development.
 In August 2018, U.S. billionaire Larry Ellison publicly stated his support of Kosmos and his intention to invest in the Kosmos-ITF partnership.
-In January 2023 however, the International Tennis Federation removed Piqué and Kosmos from the partnership after they failed to meet financial obligations.
+In January 2023 however, the International Tennis Federation removed Piqué and Kosmos from the partnership.

 Piqué is the owner of Spanish second division football club FC Andorra, which he bought in December 2018 through his firm Kosmos Holding.
 On 21 May 2022, the team was promoted to the Segunda División after beating already relegated UCAM Murcia 1–0 at home, thus ascending to the second tier for the first time in their history.
 In July 2019, Piqué took over a majority stake in another Spanish football club – Gimnàstic Manresa.
 The acquisition was completed through Kosmos.

 In December 2020, Piqué invested in the fantasy football game Sorare.
 Kosmos bought the Spanish broadcasting rights for the 2021 Copa América in a partnership with streamer Ibai Llanos, and in 2021 he and Ibai founded and became co-owners of the esports team KOI.
 The esports team later acquired a majority interest in Rogue, which resulted in Piqué's team competing in the League of Legends European Championship.
-As of 11 November 2022, he is president and owner of the Kings League, a new format soccer league in Barcelona, made up of teams whose owners are content creators from Twitch, YouTube, TikTok and Instagram.
+As of 11 November 2022, he is president and owner of the Kings League, a new format football league in Barcelona, made up of teams whose owners are content creators from Twitch, YouTube, TikTok and Instagram.